USS Dallas (DD-199): Fate

 Arriving at the Philadelphia Navy Yard on 7 June 1945, Alexander Dallas was decommissioned there on 28 July 1945.
 Stricken from the Navy Register on 13 August 1945, she was sold on 30 November 1945 to the Boston Metals Company of Baltimore, Maryland, for scrapping for US$8,700.00.

 Convoys escorted

 Awards

 In addition to her Presidential Unit Citation, Dallas received four battle stars for World War II service.

 Commemoration

-Dallas′s ship's bell is displayed at Naval Operational Support Center Fort Worth at Naval Air Station Joint Reserve Base Fort Worth in Fort Worth, Texas.
+Dallas′s ship's bell is displayed at Navy Reserve Center Fort Worth at Naval Air Station Joint Reserve Base Fort Worth in Fort Worth, Texas.